UT-ADL/autoware_mini_practice/practice_1/README.md

 * `rosnode list` - will list all running nodes
 * `rostopic list` - see all the topics
 * `rostopic info /message` - see subscribers and publishers
-* Make sure you have pushed your changes to git.
+* Make sure you have pushed your changes to git, and send an email with the link to your repository to [me](mailto:dmytro.zabolotnii@ut.ee)